United Nations considers next actions to find missing Princess Latifa after India and UAE’s failure

 Had Shekha Latifa not contacted Detained in Dubai, and had this case not been made public, Latifa's friends and crew would likely still be in custody or even killed.
 Latifa’s companions have testified that they had been threatened with execution until the matter hit the press, first published by the Daily Mail.

 “Had I not answered Latifa's call that evening, their chances of survival would have been slim.”
 Stirling observed.
 “Our mission continues to be to secure the freedom of Latifa and to promote freedom and human rights in the Middle East.”

 Sheikha Latifa remains missing with no information having been released confirming her whereabouts, or her current physical condition, despite there being calls made of the United Arab Emirates to release such information, and further, calls made of the Government of India to confirm their involvement in the circumstances that gave rise to her disappearance.

-On 14 September 2018, Toby Cadman, Head of Chambers at Guernica 37 International Justice Chambers, along with Radha Stirling and David Haigh of ‘Detained in Dubai’, addressed the UN Working Group on Enforced and Involuntary Disappearance (WGEID), again highlighting the case of Sheikha Latifa and her ongoing disappearance.
+On 14 September 2018, Toby Cadman, Head of Chambers at Guernica 37 International Justice Chambers, along with Radha Stirling ‘Detained in Dubai’, addressed the UN Working Group on Enforced and Involuntary Disappearance (WGEID), again highlighting the case of Sheikha Latifa and her ongoing disappearance.

 Sheikha Latifa Mohammed Al Maktoum, is the 33 year-old daughter of the Prime Minister of the United Arab Emirates (UAE), and Ruler of Dubai, Sheikh Mohammed bin Rashid al-Maktoum.